lucasburlingham/lucasburlingham/README.md

 ## My name is Lucas Burlingham.

 ### I'm 17,
-**and am going into the Army as a 25U Signal Support Systems Specialist.**
+**and am attending training at 15th Signal Corps for the US Army for the 25U Signal Support Systems Specialist occupational specialty.**

 ### More helpful information about me and my experience: